duckmartians/G-Labs-Automation/README.md

 - Account appears in list with status **✅ Ready**
 - If error, see [Error Handling](#-error-handling) section

+## ACCOUNT UNDERSTANDING

+To use the tool effectively and safely, you need to clearly distinguish between **2 types of accounts**:

+1. **License Account:**

+* This is your primary Google account used to log in to the software for the first time.

+* The system will register your subscription plan (Basic/Plus/Max) based on this email.

+* **Recommendation:** Use your primary, highly reliable email address to ensure your purchasing rights and long-term support.

+2. **Worker Accounts:**

+* These are Google (Gmail) accounts added in the *Settings* section to create images/videos.

+* The tool supports an **unlimited** number of worker accounts.

+* In the future, we will support other platforms, so worker accounts will not be limited to Google.

+* **Tip:** You can use secondary or inexpensive accounts to run this feature without affecting your main email account.

+---

+## SYSTEM SETUP & ADDING ACCOUNTS

+Before you begin, load the "ingredients" (worker accounts) for this machine.

+1. On the main interface, click the **⚙️ Settings** button or the gear icon in the bottom left corner.

+2. Switch to the **"Google Accounts"** tab.

+3. **Add Account:**

+* Click the **"➕ Add Account"** button.
+A browser window will appear; simply log in to Gmail as usual.
+The tool will automatically capture the Cookie and Token.

+4. **Proxy Configuration (For Professionals):**
+* To manage a large number of accounts and run multiple threads without being blocked by Google IP, you should assign a Proxy to each account.

+* Click the "Edit" icon (pencil) next to the account to add a Proxy (HTTP/SOCKS5).

+> **Optimal Feature:** The tool has an **Auto-Renew Token** mechanism.
+When the Google Token expires, the tool will automatically open a background browser to renew the session, ensuring uninterrupted 24/7 operation.

 ---

 ### 2. Configure Proxy (Optional)